Basmabel/PLD-Compilateur/README.md

 - `BV VMWare Horizon` on Linux-2D : you don't have to do anything everything is already installed, to compile use the script ./compiler/runmake_fedora.sh
 - `MacOS` : use the script ./install-antlr.sh, to compile use directly make in ./compiler/
 - `Ubuntu` or `WSL/Ubuntu` machine : install the packages indicated in the beginning of the file ./compiler/runmake_ubuntu.sh, to compile use the script ./compiler/runmake_ubuntu.sh.
 Warning under WSL, to be able to use the derivation tree display feature, you will have to install the GWSL package from Microsoft Store.
+In case the tests fail, try the following command "dos2unix ifcc-wrapper.sh".
+You may need to install dos2unix using the command "sudo apt dos2unix".
 - Other `Linux` distribution: look if the distribution offers packages for Antlr4 and Antlr4-runtime, if so you will avoid recompiling everything.
 For example under Fedora, these are the antlr4, antlr4-cpp-runtime and antlr4-cpp-runtime-devel packages.
 Otherwise run the script ./install-antlr.sh.

 ## 4. Features suported